Symptoms of a poorly done dental filling

 What is a poorly done dental filling?

-- It does not properly seal the cavity
+• Does not seal the cavity properly

-- It is poorly adjusted when biting
+• It fits poorly when biting down.

-- It allows bacteria to enter
+• Allows bacteria to enter

-- It causes persistent pain or inflammation
+• Causes persistent pain or inflammation

 Most common symptoms of a poorly done dental filling